 Use Sound Machine for noise-sensitive babies

-Many moms swear by using the sound machine for their babies to sleep during the day or night that could significantly solve sleep problems for the baby.
-Especially for light-sleepers, babies, kids, or adults, this product actually works.
+Many moms swear by using the sound machine for their babies that could significantly solve sleep problems for them, especially for light-sleeper babies, kids, or adults; this product is a total game-changer.

 What a sound machine does?